brienze1/crypto-robot-validator/README.md

   the `config.month_stop_loss` value.
     - `monthly_summary.month` value should be checked to see if current month has changed, in this case, the values should be updated to start a new month.

+OBS: this application has the ability to lock the client for a predetermined amount of time. (stop loss block for example)

 ### Built With